nfaltermann/KingMaker/README.md

 The environment is sourced from the conda instance located at `/cvmfs/etp.kit.edu/LAW_envs/conda_envs/miniconda/` if possible.
 If the relevant environment is not available this way, the environment will be set up in a local conda instance.
 The environment files are located at `conda_environments/<Analysis Name>_env.cfg`.
-In addition other files are installed dependding on the analysis.
+In addition other files are installed depending on the analysis.

-A list of available analyses can be found in the `setup.sh` skript or by running
+A list of available analyses can be found in the `setup.sh` script or by running
 ```sh
 source setup.sh -l
 ```